Post Banner Image

 Photo credit: Jnjphotos/ Shutterstock

-The largest city by area in the U.S. spreads across Baranof Island in the Alaska Panhandle, with the Pacific Ocean to the east and Mount Edgecumbe to the west.
+The largest city by area in the U.S. spreads across Baranof Island in the Alaska Panhandle, with Mount Edgecumbe across the Sitka Sound to the west.
 Sitka showcases a unique blend of Tlingit heritage and Russian history.
 Originally known as Sheet’Ká, it was called New Archangel during the Russian occupation beginning in 1799.
 In 1867, the Russians handed over possession of the Alaska territory to the U.S., but reminders of its former rulers are visible throughout the city, such as at the Russian Bishop’s House.
 Like many Alaskan cities, today it is a popular hub for nature enthusiasts, with myriad opportunities for spotting wildlife on hiking, kayaking and seaplane excursions.

 • Share on Facebook